AaronSadler687/Portfolio/README.md

 Project 1:
 Goals: To demonstrate basic usage of pointer, dynamic memory allocation, reading and writing files, and using value-returning functions.

+ASM Project 1:
+Goals: To demonstrate basic understanding of x86_64 assembly language usage, and creating a basic function, loop, and working with an array within it.